Latest GOP Effort To Replace Obamacare Could End Health Care For Millions

 Here's what it does:

-Cassidy-Graham essentially deconstructs all of the major programs created by the Affordable Care Act, gathers up the money, and hands it over to states to run their own health care programs.
+Cassidy-Graham essentially deconstructs all of the major programs created by the Affordable Care Act, gathers up the money and hands it over to states to run their own health care programs.

-It gets rid of the subsidies that help people buy individual health insurance policies, and the reimbursements to insurance companies for offering price breaks on co-payments and deductibles to the lowest income customers.
+It gets rid of both the subsidies that help people buy individual health insurance policies and the reimbursements to insurance companies for offering price breaks on copayments and deductibles to the lowest-income customers.

 It rolls back the Obamacare Medicaid expansion that was adopted by 31 states and Washington, D.C., and it eliminates the Basic Health Program that was created under the ACA and implemented in New York and Minnesota.